GoldLion1011/holbertonschool-higher_level_programming/0x06-python-more_classes/README.md

-s
-n - More Classes and Objects
+# 0x06.
+Python - More Classes and Objects
 ## Tasks

 ### 0. Real definition of a rectangle